jinkim0517/Pod-GO-Patch-Agent/README.md

 ollama serve                 # if it isn't already running
 ```

-> A model with an **8k+ context window** is recommended — the amp/cab/effects catalog is sizeable.
+> A model with an 8k+ context window is recommended, since the amp/cab/effects catalog is sizeable.
 The server requests `num_ctx: 8192` from Ollama automatically.

 **2. Install dependencies and start the server**